Hayato rebellion: Rebellion

 After almost a year and a half of fighting, the war ended in the Hayatos' defeat.
 In mid-721, the vice-generals returned to the capital with Hayato prisoners of war.
 Between those killed and taken prisoner, the Shoku Nihongi records Hayato casualties totaling 1,400 people.
 Due to the rebellion, the enforcement of Handen-Shūju was postponed.
 It was finally implemented in 800, almost eighty years after the war.

-The population of the Yamato in Kyushu increased.
+The population of the Yamato people in Kyushu increased.
 The Hayato eventually assimilated into Japanese society and many of them also moved to the main island of Honshū, especially the Kinai region, where they were active in the protection of the court, the arts, sumo, and bamboo work.
 Many lived in Yamashiro Province, in the south of modern Kyoto.
 There remains an area called Ōsumi (大住) in Kyōtanabe, Kyoto, where many Ōsumi Hayato lived.
 These were the Hayato governed by the Hayato-shi, appointed by the Imperial dynasty.